zdnemz/zdnemz/README.md

 ## 💬 Quote of the Day

 <!-- QUOTEOTD:START -->
-> "You'll get more from being a peacemaker than a warrior."
+> "Never spend your money before you have earned it."
 >
-> — Arnold Schwarzenegger
+> — Thomas Jefferson
 <!-- QUOTEOTD:END -->

 ## 📬 Get in Touch